Short for the word "concatenate," the cat command is one that is most commonly and frequently used in Linux operating systems.

 Display the Ends of Each Line

 Oftentimes when you are parsing data files, a programmer will see that there is a problem because of the hidden characters tacked onto the ends of a line, something they likely weren't expecting.
-This includes invisible characters such spaces.
+This includes invisible characters such as spaces.
 This sort of error will prevent them from showing their work correctly.
 In order to show the dollar as the end of a line character to stop this from happening, enter cat -e before the file name.

 Reduce the Number of Blank Lines